Obviously Five Believers

 “What a beautiful way to end a relationship”, Raymond sighs and light a cigarette.

-“The damned journalists did their best to cut off his scalp after the opening night!
-During the second concert Bob added one extra line to “I Believe In You”: They don’twant me around / Like the journalists in this town.
-All right, the opening night was a mess, but what does those bastards except when some jerk detonates a stink-bomb and the concert hall smells worse than a public toilet?
-You know, like one of those toilets in your school, Kid.
-People had to leave ‘cause they couldn’t see or breathe.
+“I went to both concerts,” Lark Skyrider muses thoughtfully, “Of course the damned journalists gave him their usual horrible reviews.
+All right, the opening night could have been better, but what to except when some jerk detonates a stink-bomb and the concert hall smells worse than a public toilet?
 Any idiot should understand you cannot sing your soul out under such conditions.
 But not the journalists.
-Oh no. The air is always clean and smell of roses in their ivory tower.
-And when Dylan had left town with his six Israeli ex-soldiers bodyguards and entourage, the rumour was he had visited the Henie-Onstad Museum of Modern Art.
-Poor Bob.
-Modern times, modern emptiness.
-You’re modern too, Kid, aren’t you?
-Drink Red Bull instead of rye bourbon, have girls as friends and that sort of thing, right?”
+It always smells of roses in their ivory tower.
+When Dylan had left town with his six Israeli ex-soldiers bodyguards and entourage, the rumour was he had visited the Henie-Onstad Museum of Modern Art.”

 “My friend Shorthair stood outside the Grand Hotel for 36 hours waiting to catch a glimpse of Bob”, I tell the boys.
 “When he finally got home, his girlfriend had used a Swiss Army knife on his Dylan albums.”